Learning Audio-Visual embedding for Person Verification in the Wild: Expriment Setup

 \section{Expriment Setup}

-VoxCeleb1\&2 \cite{dataset_1}\cite{dataset_2} are used in our experiment.
-VoxCeleb is an audio-visual dataset consisting of 2,000+ hours short clips of human speech, extracted from interview videos on YouTube.
+VoxCeleb1\&2 \cite{dataset_1,dataset_2} are used in our experiment.
+VoxCeleb is an audio-visual dataset consisting of 2,000+ hours of short human speech clips extracted from interview videos on YouTube.
 For model training, we use the development set of VoxCeleb2, which contains 5,994 speakers.
-To better illustrate the advantages of our network, we adopt 3 trials in VoxCeleb1.
+To better evaluate the performance of our network, we adopt 3 trials in VoxCeleb1.
 For audio data, 80-dimensional Fbank features are extracted with a 25 ms window and 10 ms frameshift, and augmentation with the random mask is added along both the time and frequency domain.
 Then we do the cepstral mean on the Fbank features.
 The MUSAN \cite{dataset_5} and RIR Noise datasets \cite{dataset_6} are used as noise sources and room impulse response functions, respectively.
 For each video segment, we extracted 6 fps in VoxCeleb1 \cite{dataset_1} and 25 fps in VoxCeleb2 \cite{dataset_2} datasets.
 Then use the similarity transformation to map the face region to the same shape (1 × 128 × 128), which means that we use grey images instead of RGB.
 Finally, we normalize each image's pixel value to reside in the range of [-0.5, 0.5].
 The advanced face detection methods \cite{other_1,other_2} and datasets \cite{dataset_3,dataset_4} are wilder and more fine-grained.
 So face detection and face alignment are not employed during pre-processing since rough face detection has been performed in VoxCeleb datasets. \cite{dataset_1, dataset_2}.

-For audio encoder, we use ECAPA-TDNN \cite{speaker_1} into which Fbank feature is fed to extract speaker embedding.
-We made only a few changes to ECAPA-TDNN, which adds additional scale information to the second layer aspect.
-For visual encoder, Face feature is extracted by IResNet18 backbone same as \cite{face_2}.
+For the audio encoder, we use ECAPA-TDNN \cite{speaker_1} into which Fbank feature is fed to extract speaker embedding.
+We made only a few changes to ECAPA-TDNN, which adds additional scale information to the second layer.
+For the visual encoder, the face feature is extracted by the IResNet18 backbone same as \cite{face_2}.

 The training process is divided into two stages.
-Two different modalities are trained separately and jointly train the fusion module and cycle for finetuning.
-All models are trained using AAMsoftmax loss with a margin of 0.5 and a scaling factor of 30 with 32 NVIDIA Tesla P40s.
-We use the SGD optimizer with an initial learning rate of 0.01 and decrease the learning rate by 50\% every 2 epochs. $\beta$ and $\gamma$ are set to 1 and 0.5.
-We also set the weight decay as 5e-4 to avoid overfitting.
-The global batch size is 320.
+Two different modalities are trained separately first and then finetune in the overall network.
+All models are trained using AAM softmax loss with a margin of 0.5 and a scaling factor of 30 with 32 NVIDIA Tesla P40s.
+We use the SGD optimizer with an initial learning rate of 0.01 and decrease the learning rate by 50\% every 2 epochs.
+As an experimental result, $\beta$ and $\gamma$ are set to 1 and 0.5.
+Weight decay is set to 5e-4 to avoid overfitting and the global batch size is 320.

 We use cosine distance with adaptive s-norm\cite{speaker_14} for scoring.
 Then we report the Equal Error Rate (EER) and minimum Detection Cost Function (minDCF) with $P_{target} = 0.01$ and $C_{FA} = C_{Miss} = 1$ for performance evaluation.